TENK-DAO/smartdeploy/README.md

 # SmartDeploy

 A framework for publishing, developing, deploying, and upgrading Soroban smart contracts.

 You can think of it as a package manager for Smart Contracts.

+## For Testers
+To test it out try using cloning and following along here: https://github.com/TENK-DAO/soroban-examples

+## Example
 Consider the following contract:

 ```rs